Australia's CSL, Ansell join global medical response to Ebola

 "We're hopeful of being able to help but it's still early days," she said.

-Along with CSL, Sydney-listed protective products maker Ansell Ltd, the world's largest surgical gloves maker, said it is talking to health authorities about supplying virus-killing gloves in the fight against the disease.
+Along with CSL, Sydney-listed protective products maker Ansell Ltd (ANN.AX), the world's largest surgical gloves maker, said it is talking to health authorities about supplying virus-killing gloves in the fight against the disease.

 The Ansell antimicrobial surgical gloves cannot be used to treat Ebola patients because they have not yet been tested against that disease, and are not approved by the U.S. Food and Drug Administration for surgical purposes, he added.